BingyuMao/model_comparison_mimic/README.md

 ## Introduction

-This is the code repository for BMI 5311 course paper in Spring 2021.
+This is the code repository for BMI 6319 course project in Spring 2021.

 ### The overarching goal of this research: